 A note from our CEO, Dr. Shadi Farhangrazi

-I hope you take a few minutes to read our newest paper and our news.
+I hope you take a few minutes to read our news.

 To our fellow American colleagues and friends, we wish you a happy and safe Thanksgiving